-Importantly, information on beneficial owners will continue not be made publicly available under the new regime.
+Importantly, the position regarding the beneficial owners will remain unchanged.
+Although certain information on the beneficial owners now needs to be submitted via the annual confirmation statement that information will not be made publicly available under the new regime.
 A decision on whether and, if so, when and the extent to which such information may be made public will be deferred until a consensus on approach has been reached in the European Union under the EU's Fifth Money Laundering Directive, anticipated to be some time in 2022.